Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 - `mapping.jsx` in this file we display the json file data using map method.
 - `mapping_card.jsx` this file is for practicing mapping json file data main practice file is `mapping.jsx`
 - `nasted_map.jsx` in this file we practice nasted mapping json data.
+- `class_component.jsx` in this file we practice class component, but regularly we use functional component, we practice it for learning purpose(and i have to display it from 'main.jsx' because createRoot is in 'main.jsx' not in 'App.jsx').
+-

 ## What was my fault and what i learn in this project.
 - i was forget to change directory to my new making react file and chack `pwd`